hilmiazizi/Twitter-Username-Extracor/README.md

-# Twitter-Username-Extracor
+# Twitter Username Extracor
-Twitter Username &amp; Hashtags Extractor
+This script using third party website to scrape twitter datas